 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in total annual Fund operating expenses or in the example, affect the Fund's performance.
-During its most recent fiscal year, the Fund's portfolio turnover rate was 26% of the average value of its portfolio.
+For the fiscal period between August 31, 2023 (commencement of Fund operations) to December 31, 2023, the Fund's portfolio turnover rate was 17% of the average value of its portfolio.